digitaledgeit/sass-composer/README.md

     //you can access a $__dirname and $__filename variable in each imported file

+    //you can use asset-url('./img/my-asset.png') in your stylesheets and your asset will be copied into the destination directory

     //now go write some more SASS

 Compile using the CLI